mathewchamberlain/SignacX/README.md

 Running Signac is simple.
 We provide a few vignettes:

 ### Seurat
-The easiest way to use Signac is with Seurat; it is convenient to use Seurat functions (like differential expression, clustering and visualization) with cellular phenotypes identified with Signac.
-[Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics in R using Seurat and Signac.](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)
+The easiest way to use Signac is with Seurat.
+[Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Seurat and Signac.](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)

+Sometimes, we have single cell genomics data with disease information.
+In that case, we present [this vignette, where we analyzed healthy and lupus nephritis kidney cells from the Accelerating Medicine Partnership (AMP) sequenced with CEL-seq2.](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html) We used MASC to find that macrophages, plasma cells and CD8 central memory T cells were enriched for disease status.

 ### SPRING
-A different way to use Signac is to inetgrate it with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
-Using SPRING with Signac, we can easily explore cellular phenotypes interactively.
-See the example notebook for [downloading scRNA-seq data from 10X Genomics and processing it in Jupyter.](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb)

-Once this notebook has been run, Signac is integrated seamlessly with the output files.
+Another way to use Signac is to inetgrate it with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
+Using this approach, we can easily explore cellular phenotypes identified by Signac interactively with SPRING.
+See the example notebook for [processing scRNA-seq data from 10X Genomics.](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb) Once this notebook has been run, Signac is integrated seamlessly with the output files.
 Like this:

 ```r
 # load the Signac library